 All three of these methods are derived from F = ma.
 The acceleration is assumed to be constant and is integrated once for velocity and twice for distance traveled.
 This problem is useful for demonstrating the equivalence of the three methods.

 This case study was originally written in 1997 (Delatte, 1997), well before the terrorist attacks of September 11, 2001 (see World Trade Center and Pentagon).
-The same methods may be applied to calculate the impact forces applied by any aircraft of known weight and speed, with an estimate of the average distance before the aircraft (or its parts) came to rest.
+The same methods may be applied to calculated the impact forces applied by any aircraft of known weight and speed, with an estimate of the average distance before the aircraft (or its parts) came to rest.